M

 Frequently Asked Questions

 Most successful squads carry two premium midfielders (£8m+).
-One elite premium like Salah is almost always essential; the second can be a slightly cheaper option around £8-9m with good fixtures.
+With Mohamed Salah no longer in the Premier League, the new template-anchor pick is Bruno Fernandes; the second premium can be a slightly cheaper option around £8-9m with good fixtures.
 Going beyond two premiums usually costs too much elsewhere.